hopper-project/hoptex/README.md

 proctex.py accepts a directory of .tex files.
 It processes in each document, isolating display mode equations, and generating a nested data structure of document and equation objects.

-Currently temporarily defunct (in light convertlatex.py).
+Currently temporarily defunct (in light of convertlatex.py).
 Future updates will enable a --cached option that will allow you to pass in pre-generated xhtml, and will attempt to generate math on its own (using latexmlmath) if it doesn't have a cached xhtml file to reference.

 ### convertlatex.py